mhackett909/Keyboarding-Re-Master/README.md

 Additional developer documentation is [here](https://kbmaster.atlassian.net/wiki/display/KBM/Developer+Documentation)

 ## Support
+* If your device cannot be read, try updating permissions: sudo chmod -R o+r /dev/input
-Please see /docs/Keyboarding (Re)Master.doc for technical assistance (including information about setting up support for your own device).
+* Please see /docs/Keyboarding (Re)Master.doc for technical assistance (including information about setting up support for your own device).
 The original Keyboarding Master documentation is also available there.
-Additionally, you may email me at mhackett909@gmail.com with any questions or comments.
+* Additionally, you may email me at mhackett909@gmail.com with any questions or comments.

 ## Technical
 * *Runtime*: Java 14
 * *IDE*: IntelliJ Community 2020.2
 * *OS*: Ubuntu 20.04